-SAGE Stats brings together datasets about U.S. geographies from over 190 authoritative sources harmonized into a single structure.
+SAGE Stats brings together over 50,000 datasets about U.S. geographies from over 190 authoritative sources harmonized into consistently formatted statistical data series.
 It makes data points easy to find, easy to compare, and easy to download—for novice students and advanced researchers alike.

 SAGE Stats contains over 6,500 data series—or single data measures over time about U.S. geographies—across 17 high-interest research areas.
 The data series span as far back as 1980, and are updated on a timely basis in accordance with the collection and publication schedules of original sources.
 Detailed source information, with links where applicable, are provided for every data series.

 Do similarly populated areas have similar incarceration rates?

 Most librarians and state researchers know that SAGE Stats began in print, with the CQ Press State Fact Finder series, a statistical annual first published in 1993.
 In response to overwhelming research demand and the need for digitized data, SAGE converted the backfile of CQ Press State Fact Finder titles into the SAGE Stats platform, adopting its topic areas but expanding upon them to create a three-tier hierarchical taxonomy.
 We introduced more data measures and more geographies, including counties, central cities, and metropolitan statistical areas.